 This page covers how we, as your local charity, handle your information locally in our offices.

 The information you share with us is stored onto our secure case management systems.
-Some of your information might also be kept within our secure email and IT systems.
+Some of your information might also be kept within our secure cloud based system.

-With your permission, we might share your information with other organisations to help solve your problem, such as the Bridge Project, the Money Advice Service, Macmillan Cancer Support, Homes for Northumberland, Northumberland County Council.
-We will always get your consent before sharing your information with anyone else.
+With your permission, we might share your information with other organisations to help solve your problem, such as the Bridge Project, the Money Advice Service, Macmillan Cancer Support, Homes for Northumberland or Northumberland County Council.
+We will always get your consent before sharing your information with anyone else

 If you have any questions about how your information is collected or used, you can contact our office: